scaup/sem_backs_st/README.md

 - [embedding_STLCmu_STLCmuST.v](theories/end_to_end/embedding_STLCmu_STLCmuST.v) defines the canonical embedding from STLCmu into STLCmuST on expressions and contexts.

-- [back_ctx_STLCmuST_STLCmu.v](theories/end_to_end/back_ctx_STLCmuST_STLCmu.v) defines the uniform backtranslation on contexts from STLCmu to STLCmuST and proves that this backtranslation behaves correctly.
+- [back_ctx_STLCmuST_STLCmu.v](theories/end_to_end/back_ctx_STLCmuST_STLCmu.v) defines the uniform backtranslation on contexts from STLCmu to STLCmuST and proves that this backtranslation behaves correctly (Theorem 3.4).

-- [pres_ctx_equiv.v](theories/end_to_end/pres_ctx_equiv.v) defines contextual equivalence of both STLCmu and STLCmuST and proves that this equivalence is preserved under this canonical embedding.
+- [pres_ctx_equiv.v](theories/end_to_end/pres_ctx_equiv.v) defines contextual equivalence of both STLCmu and STLCmuST (Definition 3.1) and proves that this equivalence is preserved under this canonical embedding (Theorem 3.3).

-- [refl_ctx_equiv.v](theories/end_to_end/refl_ctx_equiv.v) proves that contextual equivalence is reflected under this canonical embedding.
+- [refl_ctx_equiv.v](theories/end_to_end/refl_ctx_equiv.v) proves that contextual equivalence is reflected under this canonical embedding (Theorem 3.2).

 # Overview Coq Development

 Here we give an overview of the most important directories/files.

 - [./STLCmu](theories/STLCmu): This folder contains the completely standard definition of STLCmu (see above)
-- [./STLCmuVS](theories/STLCmuVS): This folder contains the definition of STLCmuVS; STLCmu where we have added the VirtualStep-construct in the grammar of expressions, see [STLCmuVS/lang.v](theories/STLCmuVS/lang.v).
+- [./STLCmuVS](theories/STLCmuVS): This folder contains the definition of STLCmuVS; STLCmu where we have added the VirtualStep-construct in the grammar of expressions (§2.2.2), see [STLCmuVS/lang.v](theories/STLCmuVS/lang.v).
-  This file also contains the evaluation rules for VirtualStep.
+  This file also contains the evaluation rules for VirtualStep (§2.2.2).
-  There are no additional typing rules however ([STLCmuVS/typing.v](theories/STLCmuVS/typing.v)) and (on the well-typed terms) STLCmuVS completely coincides with STLCmu which is proven in [STLCmu/boring.v](theories/STLCmu/boring.v) (while this fact is easy to see, formally proving it entails a lot of boilerplate code).
+  As commented in §2.2.2, there are no additional typing rules however ([STLCmuVS/typing.v](theories/STLCmuVS/typing.v)) and (on the well-typed terms) STLCmuVS completely coincides with STLCmu which is proven in [STLCmu/boring.v](theories/STLCmu/boring.v) (while this fact is easy to see, formally proving it entails a lot of boilerplate code).
-  + [virt_steps](theories/STLCmuVS/virt_steps.v): Provides lemma that `VirtStep v` always terminates.
+  + [virt_steps](theories/STLCmuVS/virt_steps.v): Provides lemma that `VirtStep v` always terminates (as explained in §2.2.2).
   + [lib](theories/STLCmuVS/lib): This subfolder contains the definition of a fixpoint operator in [fixarrow.v](theories/STLCmuVS/lib/fixarrow.v) and divergent term in [omega.v](theories/STLCmuVS/lib/omega.v), both of which implemented using recursive types.
   + [logrel](theories/STLCmuVS/logrel): This subfolder contains the LR that defines the intermediate semantic language.
     It contains the following files: